amohooo/ML-Regression/README.md

 This project is part of **CAB420: Machine Learning** at QUT.
 It focuses on applying and evaluating different regression models (Linear, Ridge, and LASSO) to predict **violent crime rates per capita** using **socio-economic data** from the 1990 US Census.

-The assignment demonstrates practical application of:
+The project demonstrates practical application of:
 - Preprocessing techniques
 - Linear and regularised regression
 - Model tuning and evaluation